 Believe it or not, there are financial writers out there who believe that it’s possible for you to save too much money for retirement.
-If you’re the average retiree, you’re probably laughing at the thought of that.
+If you’re the average worker or retiree, you’re probably laughing at the thought of that.
 Too much money?
 If only we could be so lucky.

 The average American actually doesn’t have any retirement savings, and even those with retirement accounts often only have sums in the low six figures.
 While the stock market boom of the last few years has resulted in a record number of 401(k) millionaires, those people are the exception, not the rule.